Abell Library Services for Faculty

 Since an introduction to library research and using Abell Library is an important component of each C/I course, we have designed a guide to assist faculty with effective ways to include library/research assignments into a C/I course.
 We invite new faculty members to explore this information as you develop and teach your first C/I.

 This page includes Sample Library Research Guides used in previous C/I classes.
 We invite experienced faculty to contribute documents, ideas, and advice that will assist their colleagues to be posted to this web page.
-John West coordinates the C/I program for the library.
+Barbara Cornelius coordinates the C/I program for the library.

 Using Library Resources